stephenbradshaw/AzureC2PocDeployment/README.md

 sed -i "s/<NOTIFY_EMAIL>/$NOTIFY_EMAIl/g" parameters.json
 ```

-Deploy
+Once the values are set you can perform the deployment like so:

 ```
 az deployment group create --resource-group C2VMRG --template-file template.json --parameters @parameters.json
 ```

-Monitor the status of the deployment - it takes a while, and usually the the process will not complete until the deployment is done - you will also get an email to the configured address notifying you.
+Monitor the status of the deployment - it takes a while, and usually the the launched `az` process will not return until the deployment is done - you will also get an email to the configured address notifying you.
 Its also possible to do incremental checks on progress using the folliwng command, looking for the "Succeeded" status to be returned.

 ```
 az apim list -g C2VMRG --query '[0].[name, provisioningState]'
 ```

-Once deployed you need to create an API instance
+Once deployed you need to create an API instance within the service to actually perform the traffic forwarding.
+This can be done as follows:

 ```
 export API_SERVICE_NAME=$(az apim list --query '[0].name' | jq -r)